-Welcome to Part 3 of our WordPress Web Site Traffic Blueprint article series, where we show you how to drive visitors automatically to your website using the WordPress CMS platform.
+Welcome to Part 3 of our Website Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

-In Part One of this article series, we explained why using an expertly configured WordPress website is the key to generating automated traffic …
+In Part 1 of this article series, we provided an overview of the process, and explained why using an expertly configured WordPress website is the key to generating automated web traffic …

-(With an expertly configured WordPress website or blog, all you have to do to begin bringing more traffic is post great content on a consistent basis!)
+(With an expertly configured WordPress website, all you have to do to start generating new web traffic is post fresh content consistently!)

-In Part 2, we focused on the setup phase of this process.
-We helped you understand the best way to get started if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing site has been built with WordPress.
+In Part 2, we focused on the setup phase of the blueprint.
+We explained the best way to start if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing site has been built using WordPress.

-(In Part 2 we show you how to set up a WordPress web site on your domain)
+(In Part two we show you where to set up WordPress on your domain)

-The ability to drive more traffic to one’s website is often cited by many website owners as one of the greatest challenges they face online.
-Also, the business landscape is becoming increasingly more competitive worldwide and businesses are exploring any advantage they can that can help you get better results online.
+Being able to attract more visitors to one’s website is often cited by many website owners as the greatest challenge they face online.
+With business becoming so much more competitive on a global scale, it’s worth exploring every advantage that can help you get better results online.

-Having the ability to generate traffic on demand can provide website owners with a huge advantage over other competitors.
-For WordPress users, having an expertly configured website means having an immediate advantage from the very start.
+The ability to generate traffic on demand can provide website owners with a tremendous advantage over other competitors.
+With an expertly configured WordPress site, your business has an immediate competitive advantage from the word “go”.